EXL/P2kElfs/ReadMe.md

 18. **[Bad Apple](BadApple)**

     The implementation of the popular "[Bad Apple](https://en.wikipedia.org/wiki/Bad_Apple!!#Use_as_a_graphical_and_audio_test)" demo for the Motorola P2K platform encoded as 1bpp compressed frames.\
-    Application type: GUI + ATI + zlib.
+    Application type: GUI + GPU + zlib.

 19. **[Flip Detector](FlipDetector)**

-    Detect closed flip of Motorola clamshell phones and do some things.
+    Detect closed flip of Motorola clamshell phones and do some things.\
     Application type: Deamon.

 ## Infromation